mptcp-apps/mptcp-doc/docs/_sources/mptcp-apple.rst.txt

 Multipath TCP on MacOS Ventura
 ------------------------------

-.. todo: Get recent Mac
+.. todo: To be provided

 Adding Multipath TCP support to existing applications
 -----------------------------------------------------

 Apple exposes some of the Multipath TCP features to applications written in Objective C using the `Network Framework <https://developer.apple.com/documentation/network/2976692-nw_connection_start?language=objc>`_.
-In particular, the `example <https://developer.apple.com/documentation/network/implementing_netcat_with_network_framework?language=objc>` showing how to implement a ``netcat``-like application would useful for application developers.
+In particular, the `example <https://developer.apple.com/documentation/network/implementing_netcat_with_network_framework?language=objc>`_ showing how to implement a ``netcat``-like application would useful for application developers.